Skip to main content

 Until 8:30pm (summer)

-The medieval fortress at the bridge's end offers a breathtaking view of the illuminated Mezquita.
+The medieval fortress at the bridge's end offers a panoramic view of the illuminated Mezquita.
 The museum closes early, but the surrounding area remains accessible for photos.

 Alcázar